mikecozier/Server-Stat-Script/README.md

-Here’s a polished GitHub README for your system monitoring and reporting Bash script:

----

 # 🖥️ Linux Server System Report Script

 This Bash script generates a comprehensive system health and status report for a Linux server and emails the results.
 It includes checks for internet connectivity, network interfaces, system resource usage, temperatures, disk and memory status, failed login attempts, and more.